Pelosi: House moving to send impeachment to Senate next week

 “I will be consulting with you at our Tuesday House Democratic Caucus meeting on how we proceed further,” Pelosi wrote.
 She did not announce a date for the House vote.

+The move eases for now the protracted showdown between Pelosi and McConnell over the rare impeachment trial, only the third in the nation’s history.

-The protracted showdown has scrambled the politics of impeachment and the congressional calendar three weeks after the House Democrats impeached Trump on charges of abuse and obstruction over his actions toward Ukraine.
+The president faces charges of abuse and obstruction over his actions toward Ukraine.

 Transmittal of the documents and naming of House impeachment managers are the next steps needed to start the Senate trial.